-Read on to find out why an air purifier isn’t the solution, but how it can help with air quality in other ways.
+Read on to find out why you shouldn’t rely on an air purifier, but also how these products can potentially help with air quality in other ways.

-Plus, discover the ways in which you can improve your indoor air quality now that you’re spending more time at home.
+Plus, discover the ways in which you can improve your indoor air quality if you’re spending more time at home.

 Just want to see which air purifiers that impressed in our tests?
 See our list of Best Buy air purifiers.

 You can also read the latest coronavirus news and advice from Which?

 Air purifiers for coronavirus: do they exist?

 At the start of the pandemic, some air purifier manufacturers implied, or outright claimed, that their machines would protect you from coronavirus.

 Examples of manufacturers making direct claims about this include AllerAir (below, spotted on 25 March 2020)